typelevel/cats-effect/site/src/main/mdoc/datatypes/io.md

-  We should also note that `flatMap` chains are not auto-cancelable, they are cancellable only if the `flatMap` chain happens *after* an asynchronous boundary mentioned above, after an asynchronous boundary, cancellation checks are performed on every N `flatMap`.
+  We should also note that `flatMap` chains are not auto-cancelable, they are cancellable only if the `flatMap` chain happens *after* an asynchronous boundary mentioned above.
+After an asynchronous boundary, cancellation checks are performed on every N `flatMap`.
   Asynchronous boundaries are important for fairness and it's not reasonable to expect interruption in its' absence.
 With `IO`,